private-synthetic-data-social-sciences/explore_dpcgans/README.md

 # Exploring DP-CGANS

-The purpose of this repo is to see how to use the generator in DP_CGANS and adapt it for usage with `TAPAS`.
+The purpose of this repo is
+- to see how to use the generator in DP_CGANS and adapt it for usage with `TAPAS`.
+- to explore the performance of the DP_GANS package and find ways to speed it up.

 ### Setup